TheProfs/bitpaper-api-docs/source/index.html.md

 --data '{"can_create_call":true }'
 ```

-> The above command returns JSON structured like this:
+> Returns JSON structured like this:

 ```json
 {